Our aim is to feature every street in Swannington. If your street is missing or has very little information, perhaps you could help by providing:

 Until at least the 1911 census this was known as Workhouse Lane.
 Can anyone tell us how the name changed to Moor Lane?
-It is believed that the Swannington Workhouse was a small building near where there is a wide verge, near Beaumont Villas.
-This would have predated the Ashby Union workhouse.
+It is believed that the Swannington Workhouse was a small building that predated the Ashby Union workhouse.

 The house now known as The Dairy used to be Knight’s Cottages on the 1911 census.
 Looking at the size they would have been very small.

 To find out who lived in Moor Lane in 1911 and 1939, download Moor Lane Residents

 St George’s Hill

 The name is less than 200 years old, as St George’s Church was not built until 1825.
 The name had a wider usage at the beginning of WWII, when properties in nowadays Loughborough Road and Church Hill used St George’s Hill as their address.
 The houses in St George’s Terrace are shown on the 1883 map.
 Ivy Leigh Cottages first appear on the 1911 census.
 The council houses were built around 1930, at one time they were known as Cademan View.
 Read on for more information about St George’s Hill.

 Named after the Station built by the Midland Railway on the Midland Railway deviation to Ashby and Burton.
 Prior to that it formed part of the Hinckley and Melbourne Road through the village.